sepiariver/cssSweet/index.md

 - Manage your Sass, CSS, and JS development workflow right from inside the MODX Manager.
 - Add a code editor like Ace, and you can use MODX as your IDE for front-end development.

-_NOTE: please see section below on potentially breaking changes when upgrading from cssSweet version 1.x._
+_NOTE: please see section below on potentially breaking changes when upgrading, especially from cssSweet version 1.x._

 ## Usage